UMEP-dev/UMEP-Docs/docs/source/Getting_Started.rst

 Recommended output files format in QGIS
 -------------------------------------------

-UMEP deals with raster and vector files for some models some file format may not work.
-We strongly recommend using the default format: *.tif* for raster files and *.shp* for vector files.
+UMEP deals with raster and vector files but some file formats may not work.
+We strongly recommend using the following default formats: *.tif* for raster files and *.shp* for vector files.
 To set these values, Go to *Settings -> Options*.
-A window is opening, then you can set default formats going to *IDE -> Processing* in the General section.
+A window is opening, then you can set the default formats going to *IDE -> Processing* in the General section.

   .. figure:: /images/RecommendedFileFormat.jpg
      :alt:  None
      :align: center

-     Select *.tif* and *.shp* as default output file format to avoid troubles using UMEP processings
+     Select *.tif* and *.shp* as default output file formats to avoid troubles using UMEP processing

 Installing the UMEP-plugin
 --------------------------